sendgrid/docs/source/User_Guide/email_activity_beta.md

   description:
 ---

 The Email Activity feed allows you to view a snapshot of email-related activity associated with your account and any subusers.
-Our latest enhancementss to Email Activity give you increased visibility into the email delivery flow to help expedite the troubleshooting process.
+Our latest enhancements to Email Activity give you increased visibility into the email delivery flow to help expedite the troubleshooting process.

 * [Filtering email activity](#-Filtering-email-activity)